Pressio/pressio-log/README.md

 # pressio-log
-Logging functionality for Pressio repositories
+Header-only logging library for Pressio repositories

-_This is a work in progress, and all subsequent information is subject to change._

 ## Instructions for Use: